 - 1. In the event that a student has a health problem that could be unsafe for him/her or others, he/she should not attend the hospital for clinical experience.
 This decision is the student's responsibility. - 2.
 Upon entry into the program, students will be required to have an initial physical examination by a licensed physician or certified nurse practitioner.
 The examination must show that the student is free from communicable disease and does not have a physical and/or mental illness that may endanger the health or safety of a patient.
 Impairment by controlled substances or alcohol during class or clinical experience violates college policy and compromises physical and emotional patient safety.
 Therefore, impairment by substance abuse or alcohol abuse that affects class or clinical performance is reason for dismissal from the nursing program. - 3.
 The following immunizations are required: measles, mumps, rubella, varicella, Tdap (with boosters), hepatitis B and the seasonal flu vaccine.
 These are required by health care facilities in which the student will be practicing as a student nurse.
 The college does not provide immunizations. - 4.
-Upon entry into the program, the student must present a document stating a negative Mantoux skin test.
+Upon entry into the program and each year after, the student must present a document stating a negative Mantoux skin test.
 A two-step TB testing procedure will be required for students who allow one year or longer between TB tests.
-All students must maintain an annual two-step TB test, i.e., two TB tests within a 365 day period during their enrollment in the program.
-If the student has a positive PPD, a negative chest x-ray (taken within six months) must be submitted upon entry to the program.
-During enrollment in the program students with a positive PPD must submit an annual chest x-ray or an adult tuberculosis risk assessment questionnaire completed and signed by a licensed health care provider. - 5.
+If the student has a positive TB test, a negative chest x-ray taken within six months must be submitted.
+Each year after an adult tuberculosis risk assessment questionnaire must be completed and signed by a licensed health care provider. - 5.
 A physical examination is required on initial admission to the program and annually while the student is enrolled.
 A complete physical examination will also be required upon re-entry into the program. - 6.
 The complete health history and physical examination form, with copies of your immunization record, blood and urine test results (including titer results, if drawn), IgG (antibody) titer results (if drawn), seasonal flu vaccine and drug/alcohol screen results must be turned into the Nursing Department office.